 - independent learning ability required for continuing professional development.

-Chemistry students who graduated from Kent in 2015 were the most successful in the UK at finding work or further study opportunities (Destinations of Leavers from Higher Education survey).
+Of Chemistry students who graduated from Kent in 2016, 91% were in work or further study within six months (DLHE).

 The University will consider applications from students offering a wide range of qualifications.
 Typical requirements are listed below.
 Students offering alternative qualifications should contact us for further advice.